 These financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+As at March 31, 2024, the Company has had significant losses and has not generated revenues from operations.
 The Company has financed its operations primarily through the issuance of common shares and advances from Eagle Plains.
 In order to continue as a going concern and to meet its corporate objectives, the Company will require additional financing through debt or equity issuances or other available means.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 As such, there is a material uncertainty that raises significant doubt about the Company's ability to continue as a going concern.